 Lifting up our hearts to God can really change our story,

-And we can find His peace, and apprehend the hope of glory.
+So we can find His peace, and apprehend the hope of glory.

 When things occur that outstrip our ability to cope,